SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/01-Time-For-Lunch.md

 [/code-editor]
 [task-description]
 ## Description
-During the lunch break you want to watch an episode from your favorite series.
+During your lunch break you want to watch an episode from your favorite series.

-Your task is to write a program that will help you determine whether you have enough time to watch the episode.
+Your task is to create a program that will help you determine whether you have enough time to watch the episode.

-In the lunch break you spend time to have lunch and to unwind.
+During your lunch break you also spend time to have lunch and unwind.

-The time for lunch will be 1/8 of the break time and the time for relaxing will be 1/4 of the break time.
+The time you need for lunch will be 1/8 of your overall break time and the time you need to relax will be 1/4 of the break time.

 ## Input
 You receive 3 lines from the console:
 - Name of the series - string
-- Duration of an episode - whole number in the range [10… 90]
+- Duration of an episode - whole number in range [10… 90]
-- Duration of the break - whole number in the range [10… 120]
+- Duration of the break - whole number in range [10… 120]

 ## Output
-Print on the console one line:
+The output should consist of a single line in the following form:

-- If the time is enough to watch the episode: "You have enough time to watch \{name of the series\} and left with \{time left\} minutes free time."
+- If there is enough time  to watch the episode: "You have enough time to watch \{name of the series\} and left with \{time left\} minutes free time."
-- If the time is not enough: "You don't have enough time to watch \{name of the series\}, you need \{time needed\} more minutes."
+- If there is not enough time : "You don't have enough time to watch \{name of the series\}, you need \{time needed\} more minutes."
     - Round the time up to the nearest whole number.

 ## Example